 - Don’t overwhelm yourself.
 Start with one goal on your list and give yourself a time when you want it completed.
 Use you phone to set an alarm for daily reminders.

 I enjoyed a fun evening with a great group of women.
 We shared dreams and goals that we are going to accomplish.
 I said we are here to build one another up and help one another grow.
-We are strong women and and although life get busy we have to start making time for ourselves.
+We are strong women and although life gets busy we have to start making time for ourselves.
 You have already made the first step with reading this article.
 You’re ready to make a change.
-Close your eyes and vision how you will feel completing your goals.
+Close your eyes and visualize how you will feel completing your goals.
 Celebrate your goals once you complete them.
 Reach out to friends or family if you get stuck or lose motivation.
 Read the following books I suggested.
-They were great when I had doubt in myself.
+They were great when I doubted myself.